mon: support leader election configuration

 A more involved follow-on might involve restricting the set of monitors that the other daemons will try and connect to.

-#1 Updated by Kefu Chai almost 3 years ago
+#1 Updated by Kefu Chai about 3 years ago

 with the corresponding increase in traffic